El Dandy: Mexican independent circuit (2000–2019)

-Returning to Mexico, El Dandy generally worked for various independent promotions all over Mexico, mixed in with stints for IWRG and AAA.
+El Dandy generally worked for various independent promotions upon returning to Mexico.
 On October 15, 2004, he lost the Mexican National Light Heavyweight Championship to L.A.
-Park.
-Five months later, El Dandy regained the championship from L.A.
-Park.
+Park, but regained it five months later.
 His second reign lasted 750 days until Vangelis won the title on April 15, 2007.
-In April 2009, El Dandy lost a match for the NWA Worlds Heavyweight Championship to titleholder Blue Demon Jr. Later that same year, El Dandy defeated El Signo in a 7-man steel cage lucha de apuestas match.
-The match also included El Fantasma, El Oriental, Super Muñeco, Villano III, and Villano IV, and saw El Dandy pin El Signo causing El Signo to be shaved bald after the match.
+In February 2009, El Dandy unsuccessfully challenged Blue Demon Jr. for the NWA Worlds Heavyweight Championship.
+Later that year, El Dandy pinned El Signo in a seven-man steel cage Lucha de Apuestas, causing El Signo to be shaved bald after the match.

-In 2014, El Dandy began his retirement tour, facing off against his longtime rival El Satánico in various local shows around the country.
-The longtime rivals split the first four matches between them, leading to "El Juicio Final" on May 18.
-El Dandy won the match, which meant that El Satánico was shaved bald.
-12 days later, in what was billed as his last match, El Dandy defeated Satánico one more time.
-While the 2014 tour was meant to be his retirement, El Dandy returned to the ring in 2015, working a CMLL match alongside Negro Casas, defeating El Satánico and Mr. Niebla.
-He would also work a limited schedule, with four matches in 2016, and one in both 2017 and 2019.
+In 2014, El Dandy began his retirement tour, facing off against longtime rival El Satánico in various local shows around the country.
+The rivals split the first four matches between them, leading to "El Juicio Final" on May 18.
+El Dandy won the match to force Satánico to be shaved bald.
+Twelve days later, in what was billed as his last match, El Dandy defeated Satánico one more time.
+While the 2014 tour was meant to be his retirement, El Dandy returned to the ring on November 8, 2015, for CMLL, as he and Negro Casas defeated Mr. Niebla and Satánico.
+He would also work a limited schedule, with four matches in 2016 and one in both 2017 and 2019.

 International Wrestling Revolution Group (2000–2004)

-After returning from his stint in WCW, El Dandy began working for the Naucalpan-based International Wrestling Revolution Group (IWRG).
-His first IWRG match took place on July 6, 2000, and saw El Dandy, Ciclon Ramirez, Kato Kung Lee, and Super Parka lose to Bombero Infernal, Dr. Cerebro, Mosco de la Merced, and Super Crazy.
-On February 8, 2002, he challenged Scorpio Jr. for the IWRG Intercontinental Heavyweight Championship but lost the match.
-While in IWRG, he defended the Mexican National Light Heavyweight Championship on two occasions, once against Negro Casas on July 24, 2003, and later against Blue Panther on August 31, 2003.
-He was one of eight wrestlers who put his hair on the line in a multi-man Lucha de Apuestas match; Suicida lost the match and his hair.
+El Dandy began working for the Naucalpan-based International Wrestling Revolution Group (IWRG) in 2000.
+His first match on July 6 saw him, Ciclon Ramirez, Kato Kung Lee and Super Parka lose to Bombero Infernal, Dr. Cerebro, Mosco de la Merced and Super Crazy.
+On February 8, 2002, he failed to win Scorpio Jr.'s IWRG Intercontinental Heavyweight Championship.
+The following year, El Dandy successfully defended the Mexican National Light Heavyweight Championship twice in IWRG against Casas and Blue Panther.
+He was one of eight wrestlers who put his hair on the line in a multi-man Lucha de Apuestas; Suicida lost the match and his hair.
 On March 18, 2007, El Dandy was involved in a steel cage match where both his light heavyweight championship and the IWRG Intercontinental Welterweight Championship were on the line.
-In the end Fantasma de la Ópera defeated Dr. Cerebro to win the IWRG title.
-His last match with the group took place a week later, where Damián 666, Misterioso Jr., and Villano III defeated El Dandy, El Sagrado, and Máscara Sagrada by disqualification.
+In the end, Fantasma de la Ópera defeated Dr. Cerebro to win the IWRG title.
+El Dandy's last match with the group took place a week later, where Damián 666, Misterioso Jr. and Villano III defeated him, El Sagrado and Máscara Sagrada by disqualification.